 For Mentors

-The University places a high value on our relationships with industry, and a particular importance on those special people who participate in our Industry Mentoring Program.
-For over twenty eight years, the Industry Mentoring Program (IMP) has matched Griffith students with industry professionals based in Australia and beyond for career development learning and industry exposure.
-We support hundreds of mentoring relationships throughout the year, in a wide range of backgrounds and industries.
+For over thirty years, the Griffith Industry Mentoring Program (IMP) has connected Griffith students and recent graduates with industry professionals based in Australia and beyond for career development learning, confidence-building and industry exposure.
+We support hundreds of mentoring partnerships throughout the year, in a wide range of backgrounds and industries.

-Students register with IMP at the beginning of each trimester, and attend a mandatory orientation.
-After the orientation, students can at any time request a mentor based on search criteria they select using our search engine.
-We do not match you with students.
-If you receive a request, you have the option to accept or decline.
+Once students or recent graduates register with IMP, they attend a mandatory information session and complete our four-step registration process.
+After completing registration, prospective mentees can request a mentor based on search criteria they select using our search engine.
+As a mentee-led Program, mentees initiate the request and communication processes.
+If you receive a request, you will always have the option to accept or decline.

-- Students can only request one mentor at a time.
-Please respond within three days.
-Students may cancel the request at any time, and we recommend they cancel if they do not hear back within one week.
+- It's important to understand that mentees are only able to request one mentor at a time, so they are eagerly waiting for your response to enable them to participate in the Program.
+We respectfully ask you to please respond within three days.
+Mentees may cancel their request at any time, and we recommend they cancel if they do not hear back within one week.

 - You can either accept or decline a request.
 If you choose to decline, please send a message to the student with your reason when prompted.